liuyxpp/MakiePublication.jl/README.md

 with_theme(myplot, theme_web(colors=MakiePublication.okabe_ito())
 ```

-A full demonstration of all color palettes can be found in the Pluto notebook `doc/makiepub_colors.jl.html`.
+The demonstration of available color palettes can be found in the Pluto notebook `doc/makiepub_colors.jl.html`.

 ## Contribute